 The Risk Committee is a subcommittee of the Board.
 It is responsible for supervising The Club's total risk and regularly considers whether the management and control systems are adapted to the risk level and scope of operations.
-The Risk Committee also assesses continuous compliance with capital requirements and requirements for technical insurance provisions, as well as the appropriateness of the risk management
+The Risk Committee also assesses continuous compliance with capital requirements and requirements for technical insurance provisions, as well as the appropriateness of the risk management system.
+It shall follow up the company's actuary, as well as compliance and risk management.

-Introduction & Leadership \rightarrow CEO's Review This is Norwegian Hull Club
+Introduction & Leadership CEO's Review This is Norwegian Hull Club

-- 02Overview & Key Figures
+- Overview & Key Figures

-- Environment & People 03
+- Environment & People

-- Governance & Compliance 04
+- Governance & Compliance

-- 05Financial Performance
+- Financial Performance